jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 ### Interface Aspect in System Interface

-System aspects can be shown in the system interface notation as worked out in the *System Interfaces* articles in the *System Objects* chapter.
+System aspects can be shown in the system interface notation as worked out in the *System Interfaces* articles in the *System Interfaces* chapter.
 The __Interface__ aspect was not covered there, so this is a supplement to that documentation.

 #### Object-Interface in System Interface